An Axiomatic Theory for Reversible Computation: Events

 \subsection{Counting occurrences of events}

 We now consider the interaction between events and causal equivalence.
 We need some notation first.

-\begin{definition} Let $r$ be a path in an LTSI $\mc L$ and let $e$ be an event of $\mc L$.
+\begin{definition} Let $r$ be a path and $e$ be an event of the same LTSI.
 Let $\cte(r,e)$ be the number of occurrences of transitions $t$ in $r$ such that $t \in e$, minus the number of occurrences of transitions $t$ in $r$ such that $t \in \rev e$.
 We define $\cte(r,e)$ by induction on the length of $r$ as follows:

 \end{definition}

 We now show that $\cte(r,e)$ is invariant under causal equivalence.